 Name instead of a number

-Theoretically, you could send messages from a number randomly chosen by the system but why would you?
-By setting your own sender name you gain credibility.
-Moreover, due to the security concerns, SMSAPI staff verifies all sender names.
+Theoretically, you could send messages from a number randomly chosen by the system, but why would you?
+By setting your own sender name, you gain credibility.
+Moreover, due to security concerns, SMSAPI staff verifies all sender names.

-SMS Branding is a basic feature of text messaging.
-We strongly recommend using it, especially because it’s free of charge.
+SMS Branding is a primary feature of text messaging.
+We strongly recommend using it, mainly because it’s free of charge.
 Sender names have certain limitations imposed by the GSM standard: they cannot be longer than 11 basic characters.

-Keep in mind that your customers won’t be able to reply to a message with a sender name!
+Keep in mind that your customers won’t reply to a message with a sender name!
 If you’d like to engage clients – use a virtual phone number instead.

 Content is king

 Focus on one message when composing the text body.
 If you want to say more than 160 characters allows for, consider splitting the message into multiple SMS, or if there is a better tool to do it, for example, mailing.
-SMS is meant to be fast, there’s no time to elaborate about reasons to send a message or to present all the advantages of your offer.
+SMS is meant to be fast.
+There’s no time to elaborate on reasons to send a message or present all the advantages of your offer.